Optimal reconstruction of general sparse stochastic block models: The Recursive Formula and its Derivatives

 We are also interested in working in the basis of eigenvectors of $P$.
 This will allow us to better isolate the actions of each eigenvalue.
-In particular, recall from \cref{lemma: diagonalizing P} that we wrote
+In particular, recall from \cref{fact: diagonalizing P} that we wrote $P = V^{-1} \Lambda V$ where $V = UD_p^{1/2}$ where $U$ is an orthogonal matrix.
+Along this line, we consider the transformed vectors $VY_\rho^{(m)}$ instead.